facultyai/faculty-sync/README.md

 `3.1.1`.
 This has only really been tested on OSX and Ubuntu 16.04.
 It will almost certainly not work on Windows.

 You will need Python 3.
-I recommend installiong *sml-sync* in a virtual environment.
+I recommend installing *sml-sync* in a virtual environment.

 To install, just type this in a terminal on your laptop: